Help! My Puppy Freaks Out When I Leave the Room. Will I Ever Get My Freedom Back?

 BEING safe is not the same thing as FEELING safe.
 Feeling safe is where behavior change happens.

-Just get over the giant ass spider lurking in the darkness of your bedroom.
+Just get over the giant-ass spider lurking in the darkness of your bedroom.

-You’ll get used to it eventually.
+You’ll get used to it.

 Adjusting to being alone is a skill puppies build over time.
 It doesn’t need to be a big dramatic Training Project™.
 It’s more like a new normal you slowly introduce.